Hepatitis virus. PHIL |

 c.
 Limiting use of acetaminophen (Tylenol®) to no more than 2000 mg per 24 hours

-3. Undergo evaluation to determine whether specific treatment of chronic HBV infection is necessary
+3. Undergo evaluation to determine whether specific treatment of chronic HBV infection is necessaryb.
+Maintenance of ideal body weight to prevent a fatty liver

 INITIAL EVALUATION OF PATIENT WITH CHRONIC HBV INFECTION